-At a young age, Bridge grad, Madelyn Addatu, found her calling in the teaching field – a path that eventually led her to earn a doctorate degree and land a teaching position in the United Arab Emirates, where she’s been living for the last five years.
-We interviewed her about adapting to major changes in her professional life, such as relocating abroad, learning a new curriculum, and coping with the current global pandemic.
+At a young age, Bridge TEFL course grad Madelyn Addatu found her calling as a teacher – a path that eventually led her to earn a doctorate degree and land a teaching position in the United Arab Emirates, where she’s been living for the last five years.
+She talks about adapting to major changes in her professional life, such as relocating abroad, learning a new curriculum, and coping with the pandemic.

 Can you tell us a bit about yourself, Madelyn?

 I’m from the Philippines.
-At St. Paul University Philippines, an internationally recognized institution in my home country, I took up a Bachelor in Secondary Education (major in English) for my undergraduate degree, and a Master of Science in Teaching (major in English), and eventually a Doctor of Philosophy in Education (major in Educational Management) for my postgraduate degrees.
+At St. Paul University Philippines, an internationally recognized institution in my home country, I undertook a Bachelor in Secondary Education (major in English) for my undergraduate degree and a Master of Science in Teaching (major in English), and eventually a Doctor of Philosophy in Education (major in Educational Management), for my postgraduate degrees.

 How did you get into teaching?

 When I was a child, I used to write on our doors at home with chalk.
 I would hold a stick and pretend to be a teacher, just like how a typical Filipino teacher looked at that time.
 I can still remember how I imagined my students listening to me even though, in reality, I was alone in that corner of our house.
 I loved explaining things, although I myself didn’t understand the words I spoke.
 That experience fueled my desire to become a teacher, as well as the fact that my mom and my aunt encouraged me to become one.
 Their advice brought a tremendous change in my life, which I am always grateful for.

 Where did you work as a teacher in the Philippines?